SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/01-Relational-Database.md

 ```

-The main difference is that in the **non-relational database** we can add other entry without need to have the same **key**.
+The main difference is that in the **non-relational database** we can add other entries without the need to have the same **key**.

-So, new product with different properties can be added:
+So, a new product with different properties can be added:

 ```
 {